Comparison of Civil Rights Movement of Us and China

 Sign up to view the full document!

 Many religious arenas were destroyed or looted.
 From then there have been numerous attempts to reconstruct, repair, and protect cultural and historic religious sites.
 He left the Black Muslims and established his own religious organization, the Organization of Afro-American Unity.
 China differs from the USA in the aspect that even after gaining religious freedom, there are still restrictions as opposed to the American system where it is free.
 More so the Pope in China was viewed as a foreign power and allegiance to him was viewed as a threat.
 In the mid-twentieth century, the USA had already expanded its jurisdictions westwards.
 As a result, more rules and rights came up not only for intersexual concerns but also land rights.
 Citizens are entitled to private property too.
+While Americans focused more on women and land rights, the Chinese strategized on relational land ownership to bring perfect social interactions.

 Sign up to view the full document!